 This habitual lack of fluids is not good for the body and can be very dangerous.
 It may also lead to hyperthermia (Elevated body temp.) and possibly even contribute to heat stroke during high activity levels.

 -Too much alcohol.
 Drinking alcoholic drinks while playing various sports is quite common among young adults.
-Having a six-pack or two while playing softball is not the way to stay properly hydrated.
+Having a bunch of beers or hard lemonades while playing softball is not the way to stay properly hydrated.

 -Overweight.
 The more extra pounds we carry around the more water we need, especially during warmer weather or during physical activity of any kind.